Maria Theresa: Protestants

-In contrast to Maria Theresa's efforts to expel the Jews, she aimed to convert the Protestants (whom she regarded as heretics) to Roman Catholicism.
+In contrast to Maria Theresa's efforts to expel the Jews, she aimed to convert the Protestants (whom she regarded as heretics) to Catholicism.
 Commissions were formed to seek out secret Protestants and intern them in workhouses, where they would be given the chance to subscribe to approved statements of Catholic faith.
 If they accepted, they were to be allowed to return to their homes.
 However, any sign of a return to Protestant practice was treated harshly, often by exile.
 Maria Theresa exiled Protestants from Austria to Transylvania, including 2,600 from Upper Austria in the 1750s.
 Her son and co-ruler Joseph regarded his mother's religious policies as "unjust, impious, impossible, harmful and ridiculous".
 Despite her policies, practical, demographic and economic considerations prevented her from expelling the Protestants en masse.
-In 1777, she abandoned the idea of expelling Moravian protestants after Joseph, who was opposed to her intentions, threatened to abdicate as emperor and co-ruler.
+In 1777, she abandoned the idea of expelling Moravian Protestants after Joseph, who was opposed to her intentions, threatened to abdicate as emperor and co-ruler.
 In February 1780, after a number of Moravians publicly declared their faith, Joseph demanded a general freedom to worship.
-However, Maria Theresa refused to grant this up until the time of her death.
+However, Maria Theresa refused to grant this for as long as she lived.
 In May 1780, a group of Moravians who had assembled for a worship service on the occasion of her birthday were arrested and deported to Hungary.
-Freedom of religion was granted only in the Declaration of Tolerance issued by Joseph immediately after Maria Theresa's death.
+Freedom of religion was granted only in the Patent of Toleration issued by Joseph immediately after Maria Theresa's death.

 Eastern Orthodox Christians

 The policies of Maria Theresa's government toward their Eastern Orthodox subjects were marked by special interests, relating not only to complex religious situations in various southern and eastern regions of the Habsburg monarchy, inhabited by Eastern Orthodox Christians, mainly Serbs and Romanians, but also regarding the political aspirations of the Habsburg court toward several neighbouring lands and regions in Southeastern Europe still held by the declining Ottoman Empire and inhabited by an Eastern Orthodox population.

 Maria Theresa's government confirmed (1743) and continued to uphold old privileges granted to their Eastern Orthodox subjects by previous Habsburg monarchs (emperors Leopold I, Joseph I and Charles VI), but at the same time, new reforms were enforced, establishing much firmer state control over the Serbian Orthodox Metropolitanate of Karlovci.
 Those reforms were initiated by royal patents, known as Regulamentum privilegiorum (1770) and Regulamentum Illyricae Nationis (1777), and finalized in 1779 by the Declaratory Rescript of the Illyrian Nation, a comprehensive document that regulated all major issues relating to the religious life of their Eastern Orthodox subjects and the administration of the Serbian Metropolitanate of Karlovci.
-Maria Theresa's Rescript of 1779 was kept in force until 1868.
+Maria Theresa's rescript of 1779 was kept in force until 1868.